vvasiloud/cmitChat/README.md

 cmitChat
 ========

-Just a project about building a Client/Server chatroom using a mySQL database.
+Academic project about building a Client/Server chatroom using a mySQL database.